-- Development will not be permitted which results in a significant increase in delay to vehicles, pedestrians or cyclists or a reduction in safety for any users of the highway or other transport network. - Travel demands associated with development should be managed to minimise detrimental impact to the efficiency of the highway network; - Ensure new development reduces the need to travel e.g. by promoting linked trips and encouraging mixed use development where appropriate; - Provision for parking and servicing will be required in accordance with an SPD on managing travel demands associated with development. - The Council will support proposals for local Park and Ride at appropriate railway stations subject to other policies in the Local Plan; - Off-site parking provision proposed in association with economically important sites will be supported, subject to other Policies in the Local Plan, where sustainable transport links between those sites and the parking provision are of a good quality, direct and attractive to use.
+- Development will not be permitted which results in a significant increase in delay to vehicles, pedestrians or cyclists or a reduction in safety for any users of the highway or other transport network. - Travel demands associated with development should be managed to minimise detrimental impact to the efficiency of the highway network; - Ensure new development reduces the need to travel e.g. by promoting linked trips and encouraging mixed use development where appropriate; - Provision for parking and servicing will be required in accordance with an SPD on managing travel demands associated with development. - The Council will support proposals for local Park and Ride at appropriate railway stations subject to other policies in the Local Plan; The Council will support proposals for strategic public transport schemes such as rapid transit, local rail schemes as identified in LTP3 and local Park and Ride at appropriate railway stations subject to other policies in the Local Plan. - Off-site parking provision proposed in association with economically important sites will be supported, subject to other Policies in the Local Plan, where sustainable transport links between those sites and the parking provision are of a good quality, direct and attractive to use.